sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Do not leave the bag stuffed any longer than necessary.
 Unstuff it as soon as you get to camp and if possible, keep it unstuffed to and from the river.

 • When you get home, hang the bag some where out of the sun and let dry several days both inside and out.
-Or, if you have a bag with a drawstring bottom (hybrid), open it and stick a fan in it for several hours.
+Or, stick a fan in its opening for a few hours.

-• Make every attempt at keeping your bag clean inside and out as washing too often can be hard on all the insulation and baffels.
+• Make every attempt at keeping your bag clean inside and out as washing too often can be hard on the insulation and baffles.